Background pattern

 • If your doctor determines that your forced expiratory volume in one second (FEV1) is less than 80%.

-• If you have an immune system disorder, if you are taking immunosuppressive medications, or if you have cancer.
+• If you have a disease that affects the immune system, if you are taking immunosuppressive medications, or if you have cancer.

 • If you have mouth ulcers or oral infections.
-Your doctor will recommend delaying the start of treatment or interrupting it until your mouth has healed.
+Your doctor will recommend delaying the start of treatment or interrupting it until your mouth is healed.

 Do not start taking this medication if you are pregnant.